Skip to Content

 That is, except for Nebraska.
 I don't really remember how I first heard it; I think it was thanks to a girl I had a crush on, as all the best music is found.
 But I do know that I've returned to it over the years, and so I willingly jumped at the chance to talk about it despite not having any real context for what the album came from, in terms of Bruce's career, and whether it had any portents for what was to come.
 All it took was one time listening to "Atlantic City" and its massive chorus to lock me back in.

 Dave: My confession counters Luis’s.
 I was a massive Bruce fan as a lad.
 I’m old, and he was really big in the D.C. area early on, thanks to promotion from the alternative/stoner station WHFS, so I had his first two records.
-I remember sitting in the school library when I was 14 reading the Time and Newsweek cover stories on Born To Run just in awe, then sitting on the hood of my still-buddy Louie’s Pinto listening to 8 tracks of that record and getting all fucked up.
+I remember sitting in the school library when I was 14 reading the Time and Newsweek cover stories on Born To Run just in awe, then sitting on the hood of my still-buddy Louie’s Pinto listening to eight-tracks of that record and getting all fucked up.
 I got to see him, with Louie, on the Darkness tour at Cap Centre when we were 15, and it was stupendous.

-But I turned on Bruce like an overbred doberman after The River.
+But I turned on Bruce like an overbred Doberman after The River.
 I remember the moment I dropped him: I went to both shows he did on that tour at the Cap Centre, and he was sitting on the stage and letting the crowd sing "Hungry Heart," and it was cheesy, and I remember thinking, “You don’t have a wife and kid in Baltimore, Jack!”
 Plus, I counted at least 10 songs on The River where he was calling out a “little girl,” and he’s some dude in his 30s.
-Then it hit me that Meatloaf was just a Bruce impersonator, as Todd Rundgren would later admit.
+Then it hit me that Meat Loaf was just a Bruce impersonator, as Todd Rundgren would later admit.

 I’m sure I was at a point in my life where I just wanted to change, and London Calling was a cooler double album than The River.
-But Nebraska was the anti-River, an equal and opposite reaction—no callouts to little girls or Meatloafesque bombast—and I respected that.
+But Nebraska was the anti-River, an equal and opposite reaction—no callouts to little girls or Meat Loafesque bombast—and I respected that.
 Three chords and the truth on a four-track cassette recorder.
 Though I never fully returned to the Bruce fold, I’d still listen to that record over any others in his catalog.

 Luis: This album is completely separate from the broad cultural footprint Bruce has in my mind, and so I'm curious to see how it compares for y'all, not just in terms of quality but also in terms of moods/themes/vibes, whatever you want to call it.
 Lauren, you mentioned that it felt like his one “not embarrassing” album, at least when you were younger.
 Similarly, I consider this his Auteur Statement.
 However, by stripping everything down (and, as far as I understand it, letting most of these songs go on the record in their demo form), is there a bit of the Bruce Magic lost here for you?

-Lauren: Yeah, when I want this kind of sparse, lonesome guitar music, I go to Townes Van Zant or something, because he does it with more soul than anybody.
+Lauren: Yeah, when I want this kind of sparse, lonesome guitar music, I go to Townes Van Zandt or something, because he does it with more soul than anybody.
 To me, Bruce at his best is loud and ready to party and packed tight with a bunch of guys trying to fit their instruments around each other.
 It’s chaotic and primal and desperately horny but also just smart enough to keep your head engaged at the same level as your heart.
 Nebraska is not that.

 David: That’s always what interested me most about the record.
 I knew the anthems growing up, because I was a child at something like the moment of Peak Springsteen.
 The first songs I remember hearing played on purpose in my home were on Born In The U.S.A.
 I didn’t hear Nebraska until much later, and while it’s not a groundbreaking observation that this is both demonstrably the work of the same artist and something like the sonic opposite of his other stuff, it was absolutely groundbreaking for me, and formative, too, I guess.
 I have always been drawn to music and movies and books that feel like departures, where you can feel the friction between an artist and their ambitions, and the limits of technical or just human capacities in the process are palpable and present, and where there’s a sort of straining at the norms and expectations.

 One of the things I’ve found most interesting about this record, beyond a few really beautiful songs on it, is that as Luis said it’s functionally a demo, and that a lot of the songs Springsteen wrote for it wound up on Born In The U.S.A. in a more conventionally “finished” state.
 You can listen to a song like “I’m On Fire,” which is pretty understated by Big Bruce standards in its finished form, and imagine something like the version that Springsteen recorded into his tape machine in a fancy house in Monmouth County—without the synthesizer, the metronomic drums.
 It’s fun for me, as someone who understands music primarily as a form of magic, to see that process so clearly.
-I guess that’s another way this record was formative for me: I didn’t know that I liked low-fi stuff until I heard this record.
+I guess that’s another way this record was formative for me: I didn’t know that I liked lo-fi stuff until I heard this record.
 It’s funny that the first and most bombastic artist I can remember listening to also brought me that.

 Lauren: I’ve had a harder time imagining a lot of these songs in any more of a finished state than they arrived.
 “Atlantic City” is the most traditional Springsteen epic, and that one has some full-band versions out there.
 But there’s a forlornness here that's completely antithetical to the atmosphere of, say, Giants Stadium.
 Something like “Highway Patrolman,” for example, is just a relentlessly meandering bummer that it’s hard to imagine forcing any crowd of people to sit through, and even the more uptempo stuff, like “Open All Night” and “Reason To Believe” is rooted in a very traditional blues that doesn’t necessarily call out for keyboard and saxophone and all the production values you’d hear on Born In The USA.